FrankC01/pysui/doc/source/intro.rst

 Running Locally
 ---------------

-Starting in version 0.16.1 of ``pysui``, we have aligned with `The sui-base utility <https://sui-base.io/>`_ which provides superior localnet configurability and repeatability.
+Starting in version 0.16.1 of ``pysui``, we have aligned with `The sui-base utility <https://suibase.io/>`_ which provides superior localnet configurability and repeatability.
 It is the framework for our ``pysui`` unit/integration testing and we've made usage easier to leverage in developing with ``pysui``.

 In the code block above, you will notice the use of `SuiConfig.default_config()` which is assuming connection with devnet or testnet.

-Whereas with `sui-base` it loads a present, configurable, Sui configuration along with 5 addresses of each keytype and each address providing a copius amount of Sui coin.
+Whereas with `suibase` it loads a present, configurable, Sui configuration along with 5 addresses of each keytype and each address providing a copius amount of Sui coin.

 First ensure proper setup of `sui-base`: